twpol/openrails/Docs/Architecture.md

 - `TrainController` (abstract) - _currently does not exist_
   - `AITrainController` - _currently does not exist, will provide train-level AI control_
   - `PerCarTrainController` - _currently does not exist, will delegate simulation to `TrainCarController`_
+- `TrainManager` (abstract) - _currently does not exist_
+  - `MSTSActivityTrainManager` - _currently does not exist, will provide train management for MSTS activities_
+  - `MSTSExploreTrainManager` - _currently does not exist, will provide train management for MSTS explore route_
+  - `MultiplayerTrainManager` - _currently does not exist, will provide train management for multiplayer_
+  - `TimetableTrainManager` - _currently does not exist, will provide train management for timetables_